-Each 118 mL container of Levocarnitine Oral Solution USP contains 1 g of levocarnitine/10 mL.
-Also contains: Artificial Cherry Flavor, D,L,-Malic Acid, Purified Water, Sucrose Syrup, Methylparaben NF and Propylparaben NF are added as preservatives.
-The pH is approximately 5.
+Each 118 mL container of Levocarnitine Oral Solution, USP contains 1 g of levocarnitine, USP/10 mL.
+Also contains: artificial cherry flavor, ethyl alcohol (0.0094%), malic acid, purified water, sucrose.
+Methylparaben and propylparaben are added as preservatives.
+The pH is between 4.0 to 6.0.

 Secondary carnitine deficiency can be a consequence of inborn errors of metabolism.
 Levocarnitine may alleviate the metabolic abnormalities of patients with inborn errors that result in accumulation of toxic organic acids.
-Conditions for which this effect has been demonstrated are: glutaric aciduria ll, methyl malonic aciduria, propionic acidemia, and medium chain fatty acylCoA dehydrogenase deficiency.7,8 Autointoxication occurs in these patients due to the accumulation of acylCoA compounds that disrupt intermediary metabolism.
-The subsequent hydrolysis of the acylCoA compound to its free acid results in acidosis which can be lifethreatening.
-Levocarnitine clears the acylCoA compound by formation of acylcarnitine, which is quickly excreted.
-Carnitine deficiency is defined biochemically as abnormally low plasma concentrations of free carnitine, less than 20 µmol/L at one week post term and may be associated with low tissue and/or urine concentrations.
+Conditions for which this effect has been demonstrated are: glutaric aciduria II, methyl malonic aciduria, propionic acidemia, and medium chain fatty acyl-CoA dehydrogenase deficiency.7,8 Autointoxication occurs in these patients due to the accumulation of acyl-CoA compounds that disrupt intermediary metabolism.
+The subsequent hydrolysis of the acyl-CoA compound to its free acid results in acidosis which can be life-threatening.
+Levocarnitine clears the acyl-CoA compound by formation of acylcarnitine, which is quickly excreted.
+Carnitine deficiency is defined biochemically as abnormally low plasma concentrations of free carnitine, less than 20 µmol/L at one-week post term and may be associated with low tissue and/or urine concentrations.
 Further, this condition may be associated with a plasma concentration ratio of acylcarnitine/levocarnitine greater than 0.4 or abnormally elevated concentrations of acylcarnitine in the urine.
 In premature infants and newborns, secondary deficiency is defined as plasma levocarnitine concentrations below age-related normal concentrations.

-In a relative bioavailability study in 15 healthy adult male volunteers, Ievocarnitine tablets were found to be bio-equivalent to Levocarnitine Oral Solution.
-Following 4 days of dosing with 6 tablets of levocarnitine 330 mg b.i.d. or 2 g of Levocarnitine Oral Solution b.i.d, the maximum plasma concentration (Cmax) was about 80 µmol/L and the time to maximum plasma concentration (Tmax) occurred at 3.3 hours.
+In a relative bioavailability study in 15 healthy adult male volunteers, levocarnitine tablets were found to be bio-equivalent to Levocarnitine Oral Solution.
+Following 4 days of dosing with 6 tablets of levocarnitine 330 mg b.i.d. or 2 g of Levocarnitine Oral Solution b.i.d., the maximum plasma concentration (Cmax) was about 80 µmol/L and the time to maximum plasma concentration (Tmax) occurred at 3.3 hours.